dsc-courses/dsc10-2026-fa/syllabus.md

 ### Acknowledgements

 The contents of this course come from UC Berkeley's Data 8 course, created by Ani Adhikari, John DeNero, and many others.
-This offering builds off of earlier offerings of DSC 10 by Justin Eldridge, Suraj Rampure, Janine Tiefenbruck, and many others.
+This offering builds off of earlier offerings of DSC 10 by Peter Chi, Justin Eldridge, Sam Lau, Suraj Rampure, Janine Tiefenbruck, and many others.
 Thanks to all those who have a played a role in shaping this amazing course!

 ---